biancaraetchi/inforetrieval/README.md

 Yahoo performs the weakest again with P@5 = 0.2, P@10 = 0.1, and F1 = 0.17, showing that Yahoo is unable to retrieve many relevant results compared to the others.

 ### Comparative evaluation
-When comparing the performance of the four search engines across both queries, a few trends emerge:
+When comparing the performance of the three search engines across both queries, a few trends emerge:

 Google consistently performs the best, achieving perfect precision and recall as expected since it serves as the baseline for relevant documents.
 It not only maintains high precision at ranks 5 and 10 but also scores highest on F1, reflecting a perfect balance between precision and recall.